 Outstanding general obligation debt for highway purposes was \$112.6 million on June 30, 2007, a decrease of \$52.3 million from June 30, 2006.
 Highway outstanding debt has declined over the most recent 10-year and 5-year periods ended June 30, 2007, by the annual average rates of 18.3 percent and 20.2 percent respectively.
 The decline in outstanding highway debt is due to the policy begun in 1980 of funding highway capital projects with current revenues except for very limited exceptions.
-No debt issuance for highway capital projects is currently planned.
+The proposed fiscal year 2009 budget includes a plan to issue up to \$200 million in general obligation bonds annually to accelerate the rehabilitation of a portion of the Commonwealth's 6,000 structurally deficient bridges.
+Funding to support the proposed debt issuance would be provided from an existing restricted account rather than from general revenues of the Motor License Fund or the General Fund.